islasec/Simple_Port_Scanner/README.md

 # Simple_Port_Scanner

 # After taking a course I wrote this python script to scan for open ports.
-I may come back an add some bells and whistles at some point.
+I may come back and add some bells and whistles at some point.